JorgoJorgo/Fachprojekt/README.md

 2. Unzip the data
 3. Save the *.graphml files in the directory [data/topologies/topology_zoo](data/topologies/topology_zoo/))

+## Ubuntu VM-Image
+We have prepared a Ubuntu-VM to run the project.
+You can download a **ova** for Virtual-Box [here]().
+The username is "ubuntu" and the password is "ubunut" The code is located at /home/ubunbut/Fachprojekt.
+You may need to get a Gurobi licences if the one we provide in the image is not working.
+After importing the VM you can change into the /home/ubunbut/Fachprojekt directory and follow the steps below.

 ## Install Python & Dependencies
 Create a conda environment and install all python dependencies using the provided environment.yml file:
 ```bash